aceeric/ociregistry/README.md

 1. A client (in this case - containerd) initiates an image pull.
 The image pull consists of a series of REST API calls.
 The API calls are handled by the server REST API, which implements a portion of the [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec).
 2. The API is just a veneer that delegates to the server implementation.
 3. The server checks the local cache and if the image is in cache it is immediately returned from cache.
-4. If the image is not in cache, the server calls the embedded [Google Crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md) code to pull the image from the upstream registry.
+4. If the image is not in cache, the server calls the embedded [ImgPull](https://github.com/aceeric/imgpull) library to pull the image from the upstream registry.
 The server knows which upstream to pull from because containerd appends a query parameter (e.g. `?ns=registry.k8s.io`) to each API call.
-5. The Google Crane code pulls the image from the upstream registry and returns it to the server.
+5. The image puller pulls the image from the upstream registry and returns it to the server.
 6. The server adds the image to cache and returns the image to the caller from the newly updated cache.

 ## Image Pull Sequence Diagram